Akizuki clan: Edo period

-The Akizuki clan under Akizuki Tanenaga participated in Hideyoshi's invasion of Korea from1592-1598 under the command of Kuroda Nagamasa.
+The Akizuki clan under Akizuki Tanenaga participated in Hideyoshi's invasion of Korea from 1592-1598 under the command of Kuroda Nagamasa.
 After Hideyoshi's death, he was assigned by Ishida Mitsunari to defend Ōgaki Castle in Mino Province against Tokugawa Ieyasu.
 However, on learning of the defeat of Ishida's Western Army at the 1600 Battle of Sekigahara, he immediately defected to the Eastern Army, killing all of the pro-Toyotomi commanders at the castle.
 Afterwards, with the assistance of Mizuno Katsushige, he was confirmed by the Tokugawa shogunate into his current territories at Takanabe, marking the start of the 30,000 koku Takanabe Domain.

 The domain's early years were in turmoil over its tight finances, high debts, and the tyrannical policies of its karō; however, by the mid-Edo period the domain had settled into somnolence.
 The domain's income reduced to 27,000 koku in 1689, when the 4th generation daimyō, Akizuki Tanemasa, granted 3000 koku to his younger brother; Takanabe's income remained at 27,000 koku for the remainder of its history.
 The famed daimyō of Yonezawa Domain, Uesugi Yōzan (Harunori), was the 2nd son of the 6th daimyō of Takanabe, Akizuki Tanemitsu.
 Takanabe's domain school, Meirin-dō, was founded in 1778; it brought great acclaim to Takanabe as a center of education.

 The location of the Takanabe Domain's main Edo residence is now occupied by Azabu High School in the Azabu district of Minato, Tokyo, Japan.

 In the Bakumatsu period, Akizuki Tanetatsu the son of the final daimyō of Takanabe, was appointed as a wakadoshiyori by the shogunate in 1867.
 This was a highly usual promotion, due to his young age and status as heir to a tozama daimyō house, but Akizuki Tanetatsu was known for his education.
 However, by this time it was clear to him that the shogunate was doomed, and did not respond to orders or service, citing illness.
 In response, the shogunate even threatened to send a doctor, and with the assistance of Satsuma Domain, he escaped Edo on board a Satsuma ship.
 After the Meiji restoration he went to Kyoto and pledged fealty to the new Meiji government.